edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/authentication.md

 1. Navigate to the **API Clients** page.

-    1. From the ${PORTAL_LINK}, select either your private space or the desired organization.
+    1. From the {{PORTAL_LINK}}, select either your private space or the desired organization.
 Your new API client will only be authorized for the properties associated with either your private space or the selected organization.
     2. Click **API Clients**.

 2. In the **Name** option, assign a name to this API client.